codatio/codat-docs/blog/230901-new-products.md

 <details>
   <summary>Looking for other product documentation?</summary>

-The API documentation for other products you may be using are available below.
+The API documentation for other products you may be using is available below.

 #### Standardized APIs:
 - [Accounting API](/accounting-api#/)